askorama/onnx-go/examples/tiny_yolov2/README.md

   -model string
         path to the model file (default "model.onnx") -output string
-        path of an output png file (use - for stdout) (default "output.png") -s    silent mode (useful if output is -)
+        path of an output png file (use - for stdout) -s    silent mode (useful if output is -)
 This application is configured via the environment.
 The following environment variables can be used: